-MySQL Cluster supports a join pushdown optimization whereby a qualifying join is sent in its entirety to MySQL Cluster data nodes, where it can be distributed among them and executed in parallel.
-For more information about this optimization, see Conditions for NDB pushdown joins,
+NDB Cluster supports a join pushdown optimization whereby a qualifying join is sent in its entirety to NDB Cluster data nodes, where it can be distributed among them and executed in parallel.
+For more information about this optimization, see Conditions for NDB pushdown joins.

 The main considerations for optimizing queries are: